The Obama-Biden 'Scandal-Free' Lie

 Melchior then chronicles this law-abiding Patriot’s ordeal from her founding of an election-integrity organization called True the Vote to her years-long harassment through a series of menacing and punitive visits from various agencies of the Obama administration.

 Engelbrecht’s story is one of toughness, though — and ultimately of vindication.
 As the True the Vote website notes, the organization won a legal victory just last year against the IRS for its unconstitutional discrimination and unethical behavior.
-“This decision marks the end of a nearly decade long battle that first began in 2010, when federal government agencies including the IRS, DOJ, FBI, ATF, OSHA weaponized against True the Vote and its founder, Catherine Engelbrecht.
-Under Obama Administration leadership, the agencies leveled a barrage of attacks, including twenty-three audits, investigations, and inquiries, against the group in an attempt to stop their work in election integrity.”
+“This decision marks the end of a nearly decade long battle that first began in 2010, when federal government agencies including the IRS, DOJ, FBI, ATF, and OSHA weaponized against True the Vote and its founder, Catherine Engelbrecht.
+Under Obama Administration leadership, the agencies leveled a barrage of attacks, including twenty-three audits, investigations, and inquiries, against the group in an attempt to stop [its] work in election integrity.”

 From the beginning until her legal victory, Engelbrecht never wavered.
 “I testified before Congress and swore that I would never retreat or surrender,” she said.
 “Today I have fulfilled that oath.
 Thank you to all the citizens across the country who stood steadfastly beside us.
 We could not have done it without your support.”

 Aside from serving as a cautionary tale of raw government power run amok, Engelbrecht’s story puts the lie to the laughable myth of the “scandal-free” Obama-Biden years.
-Not that she needed any help.
+Not that it needed any help.
 As Kevin Williamson and Victor Davis Hanson (among others) have pointed out, that claim didn’t age well.
 We now know, beyond any doubt, that those eight years reeked of scandal.

 Just imagine the media uproar, for example, if Donald Trump had snubbed and stonewalled the nation’s independent inspectors general the way his predecessor did.